PandaEden/MIPS-Teaching-Tool/README.md

  - Hexadecimal values must start with "0x".

+> Where a label is used as an operand it must not contain the colon ':' !

 ### Supported Address Segments:

 Labels are converted into addresses at assembly after all the code has been parsed.